 A lot of people want to buy a washing machine with a 30 degree wash cycle.
-Unfortunately, many end up disappointed to find that the advertised 30 degrees programme is totally inappropriate for what they had in mind.
+Unfortunately, all 30 degree wash cycles are not the same.
 Anyone wanting to wash cottons at 30 degrees to reduce energy usage needs a proper, dedicated 30 degree cottons cycle – and not a 30 degree cycle designed for delicates.

 Many 30 degree wash programmes are designed for either delicate items, or for laundry that is very lightly soiled.
 Therefore they don’t wash for long enough, agitate enough, or spin fast enough to properly wash any normal washing.
 They commonly only last about 30 minutes or even as low as 15 minutes.
 Clearly you can’t expect to wash the majority of laundry properly in such short times, which includes rinses and spins, and at only 30 degrees?
 This type of programme is just not good enough for if you want to wash much of your laundry at lower temperatures for environmental reasons.